Isha139/My-Daily-Code-Challenge/README.md

 # Q16.
 Count frequency of a number using hasing.
 # Q17.
 Count frequency of String(lower case) using hashing.
 # Q18.
 Count frequency of String(lowercase & Uppercase) using hashing.
+# Day 12
+# Q19.
+Find Highest and Lowest Frequency of an element using Hashing.